Introduction

 A repair generally restores something damaged or worn through income-producing use.
 An improvement goes further by changing the function, structure, or value of the property.

-The distinction matters because repairs may be claimed immediately, while capital works and depreciating assets are claimed over time.
-Initial repairs for defects existing at purchase are especially easy to misclassify.
+That distinction matters because repairs may be claimed immediately, while capital works and depreciating assets are claimed over time.
+Initial repairs for defects that already existed at purchase are especially easy to misclassify.

 | Issue | Common mistake | Better treatment | Why it matters |